 People are our utmost priority

-CLN Group is comprised of a multicultural group of employees: about 7,500 individuals (only subsidiaries) as at 31/12/2017.
+CLN Group is comprised of a diverse group of employees: 6,718 individuals in total as of December 31st, 2022.

-Out of these, 24% work in Italy, 26% in Poland, 22% in South Africa, 15% in France, 5% in Germany, and the remaining 8% in Romania, Russia, and Slovakia.
+Out of these, 22% work in Italy – which hosts the Group headquarters and most of the Corporate technical and commercial offices supporting the production facilities – 32% work in Poland, 13% in South Africa, 13% in France, 6% in Germany, 7% in Brazil and the remainder in Portugal, Romania, Russia, and Slovakia.

 Health and safety at the workplace